Immigration to Norway: Education

-On average immigrants are well educated, with 16% having completed over four years of higher education as of 2018, compared to 10% for the whole population.
-However, education levels vary a lot between different groups of migrants.
+On average immigrants in Norway are well educated, with 18.5% having completed over four years of higher education as of 2024, compared to 12.5% for the whole population.
+However, education levels vary between different groups of migrants.

 Social welfare

 In 2017, 56% of all state social welfare was paid to immigrants.
 86% of which was paid to immigrants from Asia or Africa.
 The third largest group was immigrants from non-EU Eastern European countries at 6%.
-2024 35% of all state social welfare was paid to Ukrainian Refugees.
+In 2024 immigrants received 72% of social assistance spending, with refugees particularly overrepresented.
+The share of refugee individuals who received social welfare stood at 31%, compared to single-digit rates for other migrant groups and 1.9% for the rest of the population.

 Religion

 Saint Paul Catholic Church, Bergen.
 Catholicism in Norway has grown from recent immigration, notably by Poles.

 Immigration has altered the religious demography of Norway.
 Among the immigrants, 250,030 have background from predominantly Christian countries, 119,662 from predominantly Muslim countries, 28,942 from mostly Buddhist countries, and 7,224 from countries that are predominantly Hindu.
 The proportion of Muslim immigrants has fallen drastically in recent years, from about 80% in 2000 to less than 20% in 2007.

 As of 2008 there were living in Norway somewhere between 120,000 and 163,000 persons who had either immigrated from or who had parents who had immigrated from countries where Islam is the predominant religion, accounting for up to 3.4% of the country's total population.
 This number should be interpreted with caution according to a report by Statistics Norway, as there are significant religious minorities in several of these countries, and varying degrees of commitment to the religion.
 In the same year, 84,000 persons were members of an Islamic congregation.
 The largest single denomination besides the state church is the Roman Catholic Church, which had a membership of more than 54,000 in 2008.
 It gained about 10,000 new members, mostly Poles, in the period 2004–2008.
 Other religions which have increased mainly as a result of recent post-war immigration (with percentages of adherents in parentheses), include Hinduism (0.5%), Buddhism (0.4%), Eastern Orthodoxy and Oriental Orthodoxy (0.2%) and the Bahá'í Faith (<0.1%).